-- A violent act or threat by a current or former employee, supervisor, or manager, or someone who has some involvement with a current or former employee, such as an employee’s spouse, significant other, relative, or other person who has had a dispute with an employee;
+- A violent act or threat by a current or former employee, supervisor, or manager, or someone who has some involvement with a current or former employee, such as an employee’s spouse, significant other, relative, or another person who has had a dispute with an employee.

 - A violent act or threat by someone receiving service from the agency; or

 - A violent act by someone unrelated to the work environment.
-Violent acts are frequently the end result of longstanding disputes or unresolved arguments which can begin with a disrespectful comment or action and escalate to more serious levels of violence.
-A continuum of violence often begins with such acts as name-calling or other negative comments which progress to pushing, shoving, or shouting that can continue into physical assault.
-The complete workplace climate or environment must be assessed in order to prevent violence, rather than merely respond to incidents or violence in the workplace.
+Violent acts are frequently the result of longstanding disputes or unresolved arguments which can begin with a disrespectful comment or action and escalate to more serious levels of violence.
+A continuum of violence often begins with such acts as name-calling or other negative comments which progress to pushing, shoving, or shouting that can continue into a physical assault.
+The complete workplace climate or environment must be assessed to prevent violence, rather than merely respond to incidents or violence in the workplace.
 Factors external to the workplace may impact the safety of the workplace environment, e.g., the spillover effects of family violence.

 Part 5: Violence Prevention

-It is the policy of LSC and the responsibility of its employees, students, and visitors to maintain a workplace free from threats and acts of violence.
-LSC will work to provide a safe workplace for its employees, students, and visitors.
-Each employee, student, and visitor with whom we come into contact in our work at LSC deserves to be treated with courtesy and respect.
+It is the responsibility of LSC and its employees and students to maintain a workplace free from threats and acts of violence.
+All employees, students and visitors can expect to be treated with courtesy and respect.
 That will be accomplished by encouraging mutual respect among all individuals, establishing open and honest communication, and enforcing zero tolerance for any type of violent behavior.
-LSC will work, through information, training, and enforcement, to foster a work environment and culture that is devoid of violence for employees, students, and visitors.
-LSC’s policy includes:
+LSC will work through information, training, and enforcement to foster a work environment and culture that is devoid of violence for employees, students, and visitors.

-Subpart B: Conduct Codes and Discipline.
-Standards of conduct at LSC will be clear, communicated, and consistently enforced; and discipline will be used fairly, consistently, and appropriately to deal with instances of unacceptable behavior.
+Standards of conduct at LSC will be clear, communicated, and consistently enforced.
+Discipline will be used fairly, consistently, and appropriately to address instances of unacceptable behavior.

-Subpart C: Leadership.
-All employees will be expected to promote positive behavior, and to lead by example in the zero tolerance of workplace violence.
+All employees will be expected to promote positive behavior and to lead by example in the zero tolerance of workplace violence.

 Subpart D: Language and Behavior